 Helpston & Etton Village Hall CIO Trust

-Standard conditions of hire
+Standard conditions of hire.

 These standard conditions apply to all hiring of the Village Hall.
 If the Hirer is in any doubt as to the meaning of the following, please contact the Booking Secretary for clarification